dzaslavskiy/identity-idva-load-testing/README.md

 - Identify areas within IDVA that can be improved (performance or otherwise)

 ## Installation
-To install the IDVA Load Testing tooling, use the following:
+To install the IDVA Load Testing tooling locally, use the following:
 ```shell
 git clone https://github.com/18F/identity-idva-load-testing
 cd identity-idva-load-testing